 In order to be a cosigner, the following requirements have to be met:

 The most important thing for people coming to live in the US is to own their own home in the country.
-Most US immigrants come to the country to live the American dream, and a part of that dream is to purchase a house or an apartment and to provide shelter for the family.
+Most U.S. immigrants come to the country to live the American dream, and a part of that dream is to purchase a house or an apartment and to provide shelter for their family.
 Although it is very difficult for a nonresident to finance a home loan or a mortgage, it is not impossible.

 Whether or not you are able to apply for a loan to pay for your house depends solely on your residency status.
 You are allowed to apply for a home loan as a permanent resident with a valid green card (Form I-551) and as a nonpermanent resident with a valid work visa.